Areas of Expertise

 Dominic accepts instructions in a wide range of immigration matters, regularly appearing in bail applications, asylum and human rights appeals before the First-Tier Tribunal and drafting applications and grounds for judicial review and appeals to the Upper Tribunal.
 Dominic has also had experience representing Appellants in the Upper Tribunal on points of law.

-Dominic has a wide variety of experience in personal injury, representing both Claimants and Defendants in procedural applications, Stage 3 hearings, infant settlement hearings, small claims and fast track trials, as well as acting in quantum and disposal hearings.
+Dominic has a wide variety of experience in personal injury, representing both Claimants and Defendants in procedural applications, Stage 3 hearings, infant settlement hearings, small claims and fast track trials, as well as appearing in quantum and disposal hearings.

-Dominic regularly drafts statements of case for claims in all three claims tracks and frequently advises on liability and represents parties in many areas such as negligence, occupier’s liability, employer’s liability, holiday illnesses, industrial diseases and claims relating to the Animals Act 1971.
+Dominic regularly drafts statements of case for claims in all three claims tracks and frequently advises on liability and evidence and represents parties in many areas such as negligence, occupier’s liability, employer’s liability, highways act, holiday illnesses, industrial diseases and claims relating to the Animals Act 1971.
 In addition, he has wide experience advising on quantum.
 Dominic has experience of dealing with claims involving allegations of fundamental dishonesty.

-Dominic has a range of experience in this practice area, having acted in multi-track mortgage possession hearings, appearing on behalf of parties in possession claims involving housing disrepair, rent arrears, breach of tenancy, claims for injunctive relief, anti-social behaviour injunctions and Article 8 and proportionality defences.
+Dominic has a range of experience in this practice area, having acted in multi-track trials involving orders for sale, mortgage possession hearings, appearing on behalf of parties in possession claims involving housing disrepair, rent arrears, breaches of tenancy, claims for injunctive relief, anti-social behaviour injunctions and Article 8 and proportionality defences.

-In an advisory capacity, he has previously engaged with advising on elements of promissory estoppel, recovery of monies through assets, issues of limitation and analysing beneficial interest in properties, including issues involving conflicts of laws.
+In an advisory capacity, he has previously engaged with advising on TOLATA, promissory and proprietary estoppel, secret trusts, charging orders, recovery of monies through assets, issues of limitation and analysing beneficial interest in properties, including issues involving conflicts of laws.

 Dominic accepts instructions in regulatory, health and safety and licensing and is keen to develop this area of his practice.